JamesaurusRexx/advent-2/documentation/README.md

 # Primary Timeline

+(8/27/26) - I've finished modeling the Advent 2 in OpenRocket and am now designing it in OnShape.
+Most of the work is changing the sizes of the body tubes and determining the right setup for the launch buttons.

+I specifically need to look at my launch buttons and see what screw they use to model into OnShape.
+After that, It'll be printing, painting, and final construction.

+#

 (8/25/26) - After careful consideration, I find it best to reserve Advent 3 as the first flight with avionics.
 An avionics bay is possible, but would be flimsy, risky to launch, and unstable.
 A larger diameter rocket is needed, and so is a bigger engine.
 I have received the E30-7T's, meaning I must still keep the Advent 2's design.
 It is now much shorter (~70cm), and will serve as an up-scaled Advent 1.
 As I begin to model the new Advent 2 in Onshape, I will research the proper engine for a much larger, heavier rocket.

 #